alcrene/valconfig/README.md

 1. Read config file(s) with `configparser`.
 2. Validate with `Pydantic`.

-To use a different config parser, just subclass `ValConfig` and override the the method `read_cfg_file()`.
+To use a different config file parser, just subclass `ValConfig` and override the the method `read_cfg_file()`.